sleepjie/Valanar/Valanar Superdocument.md

 ---
 ### The Dry Sea
 ##### Population and Demographics
-Sandwyrms, Scorpids and Duneracers are the largest predators of the sands and are known to be
+Sandwyrms, Scorpids and Duneracers are the largest predators of the sands.

 Lizardfolk are known to make their home in the
 ##### History and Founding
 In the Age of Mists the Dry Sea was believed to have been much more hospitable and fertile, serving as the homeland for at least half of the hill tribes and clans of Drak'Thill.
 ##### Economy and Currency
 Clans trade with one another but largely the
 ##### Culture and Society
 The ecology of the desert is unlike any other place in the world; sand wyrms of varying species and sizes make the desert their home, tunnelling miles beneath the sand and appearing merely as seismic movements, preying on anything foolish enough to cross their lands.
 ##### Geography and Landmarks